ocrovest/blonkus/README.md

 It uses qwen2.5:1.5B by default but you should change it

+## Prerequisites
+ - Python Libraries
+    └ ollama 0.3.3
+    └ flask
+ - Ollama
+    └ qwen2.5:1.5B (used by default. can be changed)

 ## Explaning the files
 1. agents.py - the file which runs ollama.
 If you want to change the model, look here.
 2. main.py - the file to run to start the website!